cksystemsteaching/selfie/book.md

 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024 states,

 and so on.
 This is like the tables up to ten (bits) but of a computer scientist!
-You may have actually seen these numbers before but probably never knew where they came from.
+You may have actually seen these numbers before but maybe never knew where they came from.
 Try continuing the series yourself with more bits!
 2048, 4096,...
 You will quickly run out of room.

 Imagine, your cell phone can probably store a few billion bits.
 How many states is that?
 Far more than there are particles in the known universe!
 Just in your pocket!
 This also means that the bits in your phone can be in so many different states that your phone would have long turned to dust before being able to try out all possible states these bits can be in.
 Conversely, it is unlikely that the bits in your phone will ever be in a state they have been in before since some bits are usually used to keep track of time and other environmental factors such as battery health which keep changing over time.